Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 THE STR3DI MOLECULAR MODELERS

-STR3DI32 generates the best molecular simulations of single molecules and docked molecular clusters, of any molecular mechanics program currently available.
+StruMM3D generates the best molecular simulations of single molecules and docked molecular clusters, of any molecular mechanics program currently available.

-The advanced structure analytical algorithms of STR3DI32 are tried and tested, and shown to be vastly superior to others, in detecting subtle stereo-electronic effects embedded in diffraction generated coordinate data, like aromaticity and anomeric effects.
+The advanced structure analytical algorithms of StruMM3D are tried and tested, and shown to be vastly superior to others, in detecting subtle stereo-electronic effects embedded in diffraction generated coordinate data, like aromaticity and anomeric effects.

-· A new utility, Str3Dinv.Exe, now prompts Str3Di32 to automatically perform a complete inventory of all .SXS and .XXS files in the \Str3Di directory, and to use the data to update the MOLECULE.LOG and MOLECULE.HTM database files.
+·A new utility, Str3Dinv.Exe, now prompts StruMM3D to automatically perform a complete inventory of all SXS and .XXS files in the \Str3Di directory, and to use the data to update the MOLECULE.LOG database file.
 If you have several thousand structure files, the way we do, and might need to refresh functional group data in the MOLECULE.LOG, then this is VERY useful.

-· An extended set of structure drawing tools and options.
+·An extended set of structure drawing tools and options.
 Now the structures of new molecules can be created and modified using the recently updated CONSTRUCTION - CREATE/MODIFY a MOLECULE routine, AND the structures of existing molecules can be modified using the recently updated CONSTRUCTION - ADD ATOM/H/lp routine.

-· A totally new scaling algorithm for changing molecule sizes, that enables the program to automatically display molecules of all sizes, when in “autosize” mode.
+·A totally new scaling algorithm for changing molecule sizes, that enables the program to automatically display molecules of all sizes, when in “autosize” mode.
 An optional “autozoom” feature that lets you watch the structure size adjustments.

 · The Move/Measure routine automatically shows the energy of the molecule, if it is fully valence elaborated with hydrogens and lone pairs.

-· Atom coordinate data is saved, once again, in single precision numbers, so making the data files even smaller.
+·Atom coordinate data is saved, once again, in single precision numbers, so making the data files even smaller.

 Meeting More Challenges